tooljump/tooljump/docs/docs/writing-integrations/when-to-run.md

 }
 ```

 **What it means:** Run on GitHub pages with repositories owned by specific users or orgs.
-Useful for only running Tooljump on your GitHub org.
+Useful for only running ToolJump on your GitHub org.

 ### Matching via code